The Truth About Hashimoto’s and Brain Fog

 “But Dr. Joni, what is brain fog, and why does it happen?”
 I hear you cry.

 The truth is that brain fog can be an indicator of inflammation in the brain.
-Think about it – when you have inflammation in your joint, or in a small cut, it hurts – and quite often feels hot and swollen.
+Think about it – when you have inflammation in your joint or in a small cut, it hurts – and quite often feels hot and swollen.
 Now, you don’t have any pain receptors in your brain, so it can’t tell you that it hurts.
 But your brain fog symptoms are a call for help – something isn’t right!
-Basically, the brain inflammation causes everything to slow down, as it impacts the speed at which your brain neurons communicate.
+Basically, brain inflammation causes everything to slow down, as it impacts the speed at which your brain neurons communicate.

 Now inflammation in the brain sounds scary – and you may now be worrying about Alzheimer’s disease.
 But common causes of inflammation in the brain include sleep disorders, diet, stress – and your thyroid.
+More information about brain fog is provided in my guide – sign up here.

 How Does Hypothyroidism Affect the Brain?